Saving Data Using JSON Parameters

 SaveToDB and DBEdit call the specified stored procedures with the JSON parameters.

-DBGate and ODataDB execute the procedures on the server-side, building JSON values using parameters of the POST, PUT, and DELETE commands.
+DBGate and ODataDB execute the procedures server-side, building JSON values from the parameters of the POST, PUT, and DELETE commands.

 Samples